 You’ve probably already heard of CBD.
 It’s been a bit of a buzzword in the wellness industry over the last few years.
 Claiming to help with all sorts of ailments, from insomnia to diabetes, CBD has been marketed as a miracle elixir.
-Unfortunately, it has been underrepresented in studies so as yet there is no medical scientific evidence to back up these claims.
+Unfortunately, it has been under-represented in studies, so as yet there is no medical scientific evidence to back up these claims.
 However, people that use it have been raving about its abilities to relieve pain and anxiety.
 But what is CBD about, and does CBD oil help with sleep?

 What Is CBD About?

-There are two species of cannabis plant – marijuana and hemp.
+There are two species of the cannabis plant – marijuana and hemp.
 CBD is an abbreviation of cannabidiol, a compound found in both these plants.
 There are over 500 active compounds in the cannabis plant including:

 - Cannabinoids – there are around a hundred of these compounds that are exclusive to the cannabis plant

 - Flavonoids – these are phytonutrients found in most fruits and vegetables.
-The flavonoids in the cannabis plant, cannaflavins, have anti-inflammatory, anti-anxiety and anti-oxidant properties
+The flavonoids in the cannabis plant, cannaflavins, have anti-inflammatory, anti-anxiety, and anti-oxidant properties

 - Omega fatty acids – these are polyunsaturated fats that are essential to our health but are not produced by the body, we have to ingest them in some form.
 Oxford University conducted a study on children, giving them 600mg of Omega 3 a day.
-By the end of the study these children were sleeping for almost an hour longer a night, with less night terrors and sleepwalking episodes.
+By the end of the study, these children were sleeping for almost an hour longer a night, with fewer night terrors and sleepwalking episodes.

 How Is CBD Oil Extracted?

 1.CO2 – One of the most popular extraction methods is using Carbon Dioxide and closed-loop extractors.
 CO2 is pumped into a chamber full of cannabis plants.
-The chamber is pressurized to keep the CO2 in liquid form so it absorbs all the oils and flavours.
-It’s then moved to another chamber where it is turned back into gas, leaving behind the CBD oil.
+The chamber is pressurized to keep the CO2 in liquid form so it absorbs all the oils and flavors.
+It’s then moved to another chamber where it is turned back into a gas, leaving behind the CBD oil.

 2. Oil Infusion – This is an ancient technique that is used for extracting the essence of many flowers and plants.
 The plant material needs to be decarboxylated (heated) to activate its compounds.
 Then it’s immersed in the carrier oil and heated again to 100°C for a couple of hours.
 One problem with this method is that the carrier oil doesn’t evaporate so the end product will be CBD oil mixed with a carrier oil, rather than pure.

 3. Liquid Solvents – Ethanol, butane, hexane, and isopropyl alcohol can all be used to extract CBD, in much the same way as the CO2 process.
-This way is cheaper and easier, but the finished product may not be of such a high quality.
+This way is cheaper and easier, but the finished product may not be of such high quality.
 The solvents can carry impurities and chlorophyll from the plant, leaving the oil with a bitter taste and a slightly greenish hue.